Updated on January 15, 2023 by Sarina Tariq

 This is a problem with many sewists.
 The dilemma between what you like to sew and what you need?

-I like to sew skirts but my kid is not so much in favour of them and then they ride up when they play.
-So all the skirts that I made found their place in a corner of the wardrobe .
+I like to sew skirts, but my kid is not so much in favor of them, and then they ride up when they play.
+So all the skirts that I made found their place in a corner of the wardrobe.

 Consider the kid’s special concerns

-My daughter who has super sensitive skin always get red irritated skin with clothes with zippers, velcro, and even clothing labels.
-As soon as I buy a dress for her I take out my seam ripper to take out those labels.
-So for kids with sensitive skin even if you love making clothing labels, consider skipping them
+My daughter, who has super sensitive skin, always gets red, irritated skin with clothes with zippers, velcro, and even clothing labels.
+As soon as I buy a dress for her, I take out my seam ripper to take out those labels.
+So for kids with sensitive skin, even if you love making clothing labels, consider skipping them.

-For kids with eczema and other skin condtions special care has to be taken when choosing fabric ( organic on allergenic fabric works).
+For kids with eczema and other skin conditions, special care has to be taken when choosing fabric ( organic on allergenic fabric works).
 They may also need loose clothing so that skin is not agitated or rubbed roughly at any place.
 And some may need to wear sun-protecting fabrics to protect their skin from sun exposure.
 Learn more about UV protective fabrics.

 Seams and other stitching in kid’s clothes

-Make clothes with less bulky seams – a flat felled seam or a french seam is prefered for kid’s clothes.
+Make clothes with less bulky seams – a flat felled seam or a french seam is preferred for kid’s clothes.

-Donot design restrictive clothes for kids. they should be able to move freely.
-Skirts that are tight near the knees like a mermaid skirt may prove to be a walking disaster for kids – they will fall flat on their face with such clothing
+Do not design restrictive clothes for kids. they should be able to move freely.
+Skirts that are tight near the knees, like a mermaid skirt, may prove to be a walking disaster for kids – they will fall flat on their faces with such clothing.

-Make free neck opening – not snugly tight ones – they may feel claustrophobic in tight necklines ad collars.
+Make free neck openings – not snugly tight ones – they may feel claustrophobic in tight necklines ad collars.

-New born babies grow very fast so very expensive clothes at this age is mostly a waste. but you never think about this when you make or buy kids clothes.
+Newborn babies grow very fast, so very expensive clothes at this age are mostly a waste.
+But you never think about this when you make or buy kids’ clothes.

-When the babies start to crawl make sure that you make clothes which donot come between their legs and trip them.
-Also make pants with easy fasteners for easy diaper changes.
+When the babies start to crawl, make sure that you make clothes that do not come between their legs and trip them.
+Also, make pants with easy fasteners for easy diaper changes.

 Girl child & boy child clothes

-This is mostly based on the height as older children are taller; they also are wider in the shoulder and the back .
-For a girl child the height range is from 4 .2 to 5.1 and for a boy child the height range is from 4 – 4.10
+This is mostly based on height, as older children are taller and wider in the shoulder and back.
+For a girl child, the height range is from 4 .2 to 5.1, and for a boy child, the height range is from 4 – 4.10.

 How to accommodate kid’s growth in their clothes

-Adding extra seam allowance is the first this you have to do when sewing for kids.
-This way you an always rip out the seam and sew a new one when the kid grows.
-You can add many features like extra length in the hem, tucks , shirring , darts etc to accommodate growth.
+Adding extra seam allowance is the first thing you must do when sewing for kids.
+This way, you can always rip out the seam and sew a new one when the kid grows.
+To accommodate growth, you can add features like extra length in the hem, tucks, shirring, darts, etc.

-Elastic waist can also accommodate growth.
-Elastic waist can be added when making shorts , pants dresses and skirts.
-This can accommodate increase in girth
+The elastic waist can also accommodate growth.
+The elastic waist can be added when making shorts, pants dresses, and skirts.
+This can accommodate an increase in girth.

-A Raglan sleeve can fit the child a few more years han a fitted sleeve ; pair this with elasticized waist and the dress will last a couple of years
+A Raglan sleeve can fit the child a few more years than a fitted sleeve ; pair this with elasticized waist and the dress will last a couple of years

-What are the extra precautions to be taken when sewing fo children
+What are the extra precautions to be taken when sewing for children?

-Choose patterns which have simple fasteners.
-I donot think a kid is ready to fasten all those pretty buttonhole loops you have painstakingly made; they are pretty but is it necessary on a kid’s dress?.
-Make the fastenings as easy as possible like snaps and non irritating velcro.
+Choose patterns that have simple fasteners.
+I do not think a kid is ready to fasten all those pretty buttonhole loops you have painstakingly made; they are pretty but is it necessary on a kid’s dress?.
+Make the fastenings as easy as possible like snaps and non-irritating velcro.

-Always Interface areas which are going to get a great deal of strain like the pocket areas, knees, elbows and buttonholes and buttons, sleeve caps and crotch seams .
+Always Interface areas that will get a great deal of strain, like the pocket areas, knees, elbows and buttonholes and buttons, sleeve caps, and crotch seams.

-Most of the dress making tips for making home made clothes look equally good as a store brought one work when sewing for kids. check it out – 15 dressmaking tips
+Most of the dressmaking tips for making homemade clothes look equally good as a store-bought one work when sewing for kids.
+Check it out – 15 dressmaking tips

 Body Measurement CHART for sewing for kids